A Fun Float

 Whether you want a short tube ride with your family, or all day relaxation with a group of friends, a float along the Lower Platte River on one of our tubing trips is a great way to enjoy a northern Michigan summer day.

 Tubing the Platte River has become a very popular way to enjoy a visit to the Sleeping Bear Dunes National Lakeshore.
 Choose Riverside Canoes located conveniently on the beautiful Platte River, along M22 in Honor, Michigan.
-Riverside offers two tubing trips on the Lower Platte River: a 45-minute float called the Loon & Walk, or a two-hour trip from the Weir to the township park at Lake Michigan.
+Riverside offers two tubing trips on the Lower Platte River: a 1 hour float called the Loon & Walk, or a 2-3 hour trip from the Weir to the township park at Lake Michigan.

 Tubing Trips on the Lower Platte River

 Loon and Walk (1 Hour Trip)

 This is our short tubing trip which lasts just long enough to get wet and refreshed!
 Your trip begins at Riverside Canoes on M22 where you float along the Lower Platte.
 Plan on a 1-hour float on the water followed by a 10-minute walk back through the woods, carrying your tubes.
 Make sure to bring bug spray to guard against mosquitos on the walk back.

 - If it’s a windy day.
 This route is less affected by the wind.